 There are 3 data sets for experimentation: all are two-dimensional so that you can visualize the results.
 The data format is one data vector per row, each column corresponds to a feature.
 The data sets are available from the class Web page.
-Data set 3 also has class labels, called labelset3, which are not to be used in clustering but can be used for exploring your results after you do clustering.
 You should read the data into your Python/R/Matlab/etc environment and plot some scatter plots, before you do any clustering, just so that you have an idea of what the data sets look like in 2-d.
 The directory for the homework on the class Web page contains some Python and Matlab scripts for plotting the data and model parameters to help get you started.